Implementing LLaMA3 in 100 Lines of Pure Jax

 At its core, LLaMA 3 is a decoder only transformer language model that generates text one token at a time, building on previous tokens to predict what comes next ; like completing a sentence word by word.

 So lets fucking go !! we're doing it, get your diet coke !!
-First, we will begin with setting up device5 and configuring the model.
+First, we will begin with setting up device and configuring the model.

 # Configure JAX to use GPU and prevent memory preallocation